-Net cash used in operating activities increased \$24.1 million in the six months ended July 1, 2022, compared to the corresponding period in 2021, primarily due to an increase of cash used for working capital, partially offset by net income in fiscal 2022, as compared to a net loss in fiscal 2021.
+Net cash used in operating activities increased during the first six months of fiscal 2023, compared to the corresponding period in fiscal 2022, primarily due to lower net income in the first six months of fiscal 2023 and an increase in cash used in our working capital.

-We expect that cash provided by or used in operating activities may fluctuate in future periods as a result of a number of factors, including, but not limited to, the impact of COVID-19, the Russia-Ukraine conflict and related macroeconomic conditions on demand for our offerings, fluctuations in our operating results, shipment linearity, accounts receivable collections performance, inventory and supply chain management, and the timing and amount of compensation and other payments.
+We expect that cash provided by or used in operating activities may fluctuate in future periods as a result of a number of factors, including, but not limited to, instability and uncertainty in the financial services sector, the Russia-Ukraine conflict and related macroeconomic conditions on demand for our offerings, fluctuations in our operating results, shipment linearity, accounts receivable collections performance, inventory and supply chain management, and the timing and amount of compensation and other payments.